Is Becoming a Pilot Worth the Cost?

 How long does it take to become a pilot?

 It has taken me over a decade in the workforce to establish myself as a professional pilot.
 It is a lifelong learning endeavor and you simply don’t stop learning.
-This takes up time, and on average now as a qualified pilot working full time, I work 10-12 hour days, 6 days a week.
-Like any career, with seniority comes greater choice on flexible work hours, and I know many pilots who work reduced hours.
-But for now, I am happy to keep flying and learning as much as I can.
+This takes up time, and on average when I was a qualified pilot working full time, I worked 10-12 hour days, 6 days a week.

 During training, my workload was even higher.
 I sacrificed my weekends and downtime, nights out with family and friends, and a lot of recreation activities so that I could concentrate on my studies.
-I also spend a lot of time working extra jobs to try and afford all my flight lessons.
+I also spent a lot of time working extra jobs to try and afford all my flight lessons.

 I would hang around the local airport, with my books, soaking up as much as I could whilst I prepared for my exams and flights.
 Flight training is something you need to be totally immersed in – live, speak and breath aviation.
 The pilot fraternity is notoriously close, and spending time with like-minded individuals is essential to doing well, and networking is critical to landing that good job at the end of the training process.

 Not to mention, the actual flights can take a long time, as well as the commute to and from the airport.
-One of the schools that I trained at was a 2-hour drive from where I lived – there just weren’t any nearby schools.
+One of the schools I trained at was a 2-hour drive from where I lived – there just weren’t any nearby schools.
 So I would make a weekend of it.
-I was lucky as I had a pretty amazing instructor that actually had an airstrip at his hobby farm – in order to get two good days of flight training in, at the end of the first day we would fly to his farm and I would stay in his guest quarters.
+I was lucky as I had a pretty amazing instructor who actually had an airstrip at his hobby farm – in order to get two good days of flight training in, at the end of the first day we would fly to his farm and I would stay in his guest quarters.

 How hard is it to become a pilot?

 Let alone the cost and time, there is substantial effort required in becoming a professional airline pilot.
 And let’s be realistic – it’s not something everyone can do.
-There are rigorous medical screening requirements5, even for recreational and private pilots; commercial pilots holding a grade one aviation medical are very closely scrutinized.
+There are rigorous medical screening requirements, even for recreational and private pilots; commercial pilots holding a grade one aviation medical are very closely scrutinized.

 Then there are the exams.
 I have sat over 50 theoretical ground exams during my career.
 These spanned from Basic Aeronautical Knowledge to Principles and Methods of Instruction, Instrument Rating examinations through to Airline Transport Pilot Aeroplane Flight Planning and Helicopter Aerodynamics.
-Personally, I enjoy the academic side of pilot training, I’ve also completed a bachelor’s and a master’s college degree in aeronautical and space engineering, so the knowledge requirements have never been a chore for me.

 The exams for pilot training aren’t easy.
 They are incredibly challenging, complex exams requiring dedication and a lot of time to study, designed to ensure you have the ‘Right Stuff’ to be a pilot and progress to become an airline Captain.
 There are some amazing people out there who offer training and coaching, but these services are typically very expensive.